2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 After completing their Bachelor's Degree, phys ed graduates from UIUC carry an average student debt load of $18,752.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $388.

-Read full report on Health & Physical Education at University of Illinois at Urbana-Champaign
+Full Health & Physical Education at University of Illinois at Urbana-Champaign Report

-The in-demand bachelor’s degree programs at University of Illinois at Chicago helped the school earn the #2 place on this year’s ranking of the most popular health and physical education schools in Illinois.
-Located in the city of Chicago, UIC is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Illinois at Chicago is a great place for health and physical education students working on their bachelor’s degree.
+Located in the large city of Chicago, UIC is a public school with a fairly large student population.

 Women make up 52% of the phys ed majors at the school.